prabhu30/coding/Python/Infytq/Largest Even Number/README.md

 # Question :
 Take as input a string.
 This string is a mixture of letters, integers and special char.
-From this string, find the largest even number that can pe possibly formed after removing the duplicates.
+From this string, find the largest even number that can be possibly formed after removing the duplicates.
 If an even is not formed then return -1.

 # Example Input :